Hari sa Hari, Lahi sa Lahi: Cast

+Production

+The film was shot in China over the latter half of 1986.
+It was initially titled King and Emperor, and was originally slated for release in January 1987.

 Release

 Hari sa Hari, Lahi sa Lahi was given a "G" rating by the Movie and Television Review and Classification Board (MTRCB).
 The film had its world premiere at the Tanghalang Gerardo de Leon of the Manila Film Center on August 14, 1987, and received its wide release in the Philippines on August 21.